Skip to content

 Intent

-For a homicide to constitute Murder under typical circumstances, the prosecution must demonstrate that the defendant acted with the intention to cause death or serious bodily injury.
+For a homicide to constitute murder under typical circumstances, the prosecution must demonstrate that the defendant acted with the intention to cause death or serious bodily injury.
 In contrast, the element of intent is not needed for the Felony Murder rule to apply.
 An individual can be charged with Felony Murder even if they didn’t intend for anyone to get hurt.

-Distinctions Between Felony Murder and Other Homicide Offenses
+Distinctions Between Felony Murder and Homicide Offenses

 Homicide offenses in Texas are classified based on various factors, such as the defendant’s level of culpability, intent, and knowledge of wrongdoing.
 In descending order, from the most the different types of homicide offenses in Texas include:

-• Capital Murder
+• Capital murder

 • Murder